 Positive Behavioral Interventions and Support

-The main focus of PBIS is to create a positive learning environment by empowering students and staff with a clear system for expected behaviors at Lime Kiln Middle School.
+The main focus of PBIS is to create and maintain a positive learning environment by empowering students and staff with a clear system for expected behaviors at Lime Kiln Middle School.
 There are several components of the program including teaching expected behaviors in all settings, acknowledging students when they demonstrate the expectations and providing interventions when the expectations are not met.
 Through PBIS we will work to maintain a productive, safe environment in which ALL school community members have clear expectations and understandings of their roles in the educational process.

 Responsible for our actions

 All students participate in positive behavioral lessons where they are introduced to the school wide expectations and work together to individualize the expectations to meet the unique needs of classroom and other settings.
 In addition, school wide activities are used to reinforce the expectations.
 In the past, we have created school wide videos where every student and staff member developed their own way of showcasing the ROAR expectations, students have designed PAWsitive postcards and we held a logo design contest for the Limelighter T-shirt.